tugrulyatagan/RISC-processor/README.md

 Assembler for new instrction set is developed with Python 2.

-Detailed information, usage and examples can be found in project report.
+Detailed information, usage and examples can be found in [Project report](report.pdf).

 <b>For detailed information:</b>
 [Project report](report.pdf)